hanwenzhang123/fullstack-note/04-note/README.md

 - Push (or preload) the most important resources
 - Render the initial route as soon as possible
 - Pre-cache remaining assets
-- Lazy load other routes and non-critical assets
+- Lazy load of other routes and non-critical assets

 #### How do you generally improve performance?
 - use uglify and minify to reduce the bundle size